RoseMaster3000/fightorflight-aggro/README.md

 - - It will affect the party Pokemon you selected on the left side of your screen now.
 - - Finish most of the command system, attack position is still not available.
 - - Keybind for Poke Staff, no default keybind since that's too much.
 Choose the ones you need.
+- Reworked damage calculation
+  - I know it might break the balance of a server or a modpack if it doesn't update the config on time.
+But the old damage calculation is becoming an obstacle now.
+We need something new.
+  - The pokemons' damage is slightly buffed.
+  - The maximum damage is still kept and increased to 50(take it easy,no pokemon can reach that by default), but it no longer takes part in the calculation directly.
+The higher limit makes high level pokemon a bigger threat.
+  - The minimum damage config still takes part in the damage calculation currently.
+  - Strength and weakness can influence the damage calculation now(follow the Minecraft rule).
 ## TODO
 - Attack Position for Poke Staff(not available currently.
 It is quite difficult.)
 - Repel effect.
 - Give more special effects to different moves.
+- - Moves that raises the user's attack will give the Pokemon entity strength mob effect.
 - Special effect for status moves.
 (Most of the status moves has no effect currently,they can be used as a way to make your pokemon passive.)
 - Special effect for abilities like aftermath,bulletproof,soundproof,etc.
 - More config options for fight of flight choices.